 Frank Egginton 1908 To 1990.
 The Maamturk Mountains From Recess, Connemara, Ireland.
-Framed Irish Watercolor.
+Framed Irish Watercolour.

 Excellent